-If you have many histograms available to be displayed, then speed can be slow in the Web version.
+If you have many histograms available to be displayed, then speed can be slow.
 This is notable for many recessive lethal loci, as described under "Handling multiple lethal recessives".
-For example, 100 biallelic markers makes for 100(1+22)=500 histograms to be updated each time the solution improves - and that makes for a lot of data transmission.
+For example, 100 biallelic markers makes for 100\(1+2\2)=500 histograms to be updated each time the solution improves - and that makes for a lot of data transmission.